zalando/postgres-operator/docs/reference/operator_parameters.md

   `"manual"` = manifest triggers action,
   `"full"` = manifest and minimal version violation trigger upgrade.
   Note, that with all three modes increasing the version in the manifest will trigger a rolling update of the pods.
-The default is `"off"`.
+The default is `"manual"`.

 * **major_version_upgrade_team_allow_list**
   Upgrades will only be carried out for clusters of listed teams when mode is